iklionsky/cpuaff/index.md

 2015-02-01 18:16:00

-##### Version 0.0.1 Released

-Released [cpuaff-0.0.1](releases/cpuaff-0.0.1.tar.gz).
-All the code is there.
-Unit tests using [CATCH](https://github.com/philsquared/Catch) are present.
-Several examples exist as well.
-Hooray!

-More documentation as well as some examples on the website are in the works and will be released soon.

-2015-01-25 15:08:00

 ### Short Description

 cpuaff is a C++ library that abstracts CPU affinity settings for multiple platforms.
 It is a header-only library on some platforms.
 Other platforms are supported using [hwloc](http://www.open-mpi.org/projects/hwloc/).
 The project aims to fully support all platforms as header-only eventually.